tvanantwerp/old-tomvanantwerp.com/_posts/2012-11-12-the-data-driven-political-machine.md

 title:  "The Data Driven Political Machine"
 author: Tom VanAntwerp
 date:   2012-11-12 22:27:00
+thumbnail: /images/narwhal.png
-description: Utilizing data better than the other guy is essential in a digital world where elections are decided at the margin.
+description: "As Obama has proved twice, successful campaigns are increasingly dependent on data: where it's from, how well it’s crunched, and whether or not you can leverage it.
+Utilizing data better than the other guy is essential in a digital world where elections are decided at the margin."
 ---

 ![Narwhal](/images/narwhal.png)

+As Obama has proved twice, successful campaigns are increasingly dependent on data: where it’s from, how well it’s crunched, and whether or not you can leverage it.
+Utilizing data better than the other guy is essential in a digital world where elections are decided at the margin.

 ## Whales in a Sea of Data